pandas-dev/pandas/doc/source/indexing.rst

   See more at :ref:`Selection by Position <indexing.integer>`

 - ``.ix`` supports mixed integer and label based access.
-It is primarily label based, but will fallback to integer positional access. ``.ix`` is the most general and will support any of the inputs to ``.loc`` and ``.iloc``, as well as support for floating point label schemes. ``.ix`` is especially useful when dealing with mixed positional and label based hierarchial indexes.
+It is primarily label based, but will fall back to integer positional access. ``.ix`` is the most general and will support any of the inputs to ``.loc`` and ``.iloc``, as well as support for floating point label schemes. ``.ix`` is especially useful when dealing with mixed positional and label based hierarchical indexes.
   As using integer slices with ``.ix`` have different behavior depending on whether the slice is interpreted as position based or label based, it's usually better to be explicit and use ``.iloc`` or ``.loc``.